Animeshkr9044/sift/README.md

 ### 3. Running the Analysis

-PulseGen can be run in two modes:
+By default, PulseGen analyzes reviews from the last 30 days.
+You can also provide a custom date range.

 #### A) Analyze All Apps in `config.py`